LaravelRUS/docs/upgrade.md

 #### Fetch Mode

 Laravel no longer includes the ability to customize the PDO "fetch mode" from your configuration files.
 Instead, `PDO::FETCH_OBJ` is always used.
-If you will still like to customize the fetch mode for your application you may listen for the new `Illuminate\Database\Events\StatementPrepared` event:
+If you would still like to customize the fetch mode for your application you may listen for the new `Illuminate\Database\Events\StatementPrepared` event:

     Event::listen(StatementPrepared::class, function ($event) {
         $event->statement->setFetchMode(...);